-Most of you may know that Granola isn’t the slimmers breakfast but for those of you that didn’t and have happily been chomping on it for years, then I’m surprised you have any teeth left.
-I’m by no means anti sugar, sugar is great, it makes things taste nice but the amount of sugar in most shop bought Granola is ridiculous.
-You might as well have a bowl of Crunchy Nut Cornflakes with a dollop of double cream and be done with it like my dad used to… Yum… Anyway…
+Most of you may know that granola isn’t exactly the slimmers breakfast but for those of you that didn’t and have been happily chomping on it for years, then I’m surprised you have any teeth left.
+I’m by no means anti-sugar, it makes things taste great but the amount of sugar in most shop-bought granola is ridiculous.
+You might as well have a bowl of Crunchy Nut Cornflakes with a dollop of double cream like my dad used to do.

-“But it’s full of nuts and seeds and other shit you can buy in Holland and Barret, so it must be low fat right?”… DON’T BE AN IDIOT!
-Healthy is not the same as low fat *sigh*.
+‘But it’s full of nuts and seeds so it must be low fat right?”… Healthy is not the same as low fat.

-Anyway, I couldn’t find a low sugar granola that didn’t taste like bird food so I had to come up with my own.
-I’ve added a bit of chocolate powder to give the illusion of indulgence but it’s only sweetened by 4 spoonfuls of honey and dried fruit.
-Here it is, enjoy!
+So anyway, I couldn’t find a low sugar granola that didn’t taste like bird food, so I had to come up with my own.
+I’ve added a bit of chocolate powder to give the illusion of indulgence but it’s only sweetened by four spoonfuls of honey and dried fruit.

 4 handfuls rolled oats